callum-gg/Programming-Black-Formative/review_1.md

 Author info not written by author
 --------------------
 Weak<br>
-The internet page is missing a LinkedIn link and socail media is missing a Github link.
+The internet page is missing a LinkedIn link and social media is missing a Github link.
 There is filler text in the author section of natural disasters and the second author section of medical.

 Balanced contributions from members
 --------------------